ahrami/grid2024/README.md

 >
 > Frontend must have an IP that can be used outside the cluster.
 Use Kubernetes Services.

+_This solution is a little more convoluted than that_

 # Set up the repository

 1. Clone the repo